 - South Carolina

 Check with the SSA to make sure you don’t miss out on benefits to which you may be entitled.
 You should also consult with an attorney to make sure you’re taking advantage of any disability benefits programs you might qualify for.

 Pennsylvania Disability Lawyers Offering Free Consultations

 If you need help filing for disability in New Jersey or Pennsylvania, or if your claim was denied and you want to appeal an SSA decision, our social security attorneys can help.
-At Young, Marr & Associates, our knowledgeable legal team brings more than 20 years of experience to each claim we handle.
+At Young, Marr, Mallis & Associates, our knowledgeable legal team brings more than 20 years of experience to each claim we handle.
 We offer free initial consultations, so call our law offices right away at (609) 755-3115 in New Jersey or (215) 701-6519 in Pennsylvania.
 Your information will be kept confidential.